Purposeful Teaching Fellowship

 For students to flourish, faculty also need to flourish, and this fellowship is set up to provide a supportive environment for faculty to flourish in their teaching practices at Emory.

-To participate in this fellowship, faculty must have a course that they will develop or redevelop and implement in the 2025/26 academic year.
+To participate in this fellowship, faculty must have a course that they will develop or redevelop and implement in Spring/Summer 2026 or Fall 2027.
 The fellowship is designed to support implementation as well as development.

 Goals: